Rhapsody/frameworkDemoJava/README.md

     .statusCode(200);
 ```

-* Mid level provides a RequestSpecification populated with the base URL of the
+* Mid level: Use this to further simplify API requests.
+Provides a RequestSpecification populated with the base URL of the
   API under test along with any path parameters.
-Use this for requests where
+Use this instead of the max level wrapper for requests where
   you need to also specify other things like headers or query parameters.

 Example: